shreyansh26/asr-experiments/docs/qwen3-asr-audio-length-and-graph-fast-path.md

 ## Multi-audio and batch-layout qualification

 HTTP concurrency does not weaken graph validation.
-A graph key includes the full length and cumulative-attention metadata, not only the summed row count.
+An unseen single audio with an admitted length and canonical metadata can use both graphs regardless of its content.

-An unseen single audio with an admitted length and canonical metadata can use the graph regardless of its content.
+Prefix admission explicitly requires one audio and checks `feature_lens`, `aftercnn_lens`, raw chunking, pack offsets, and `cu_seqlens`; a multi-audio prefix therefore stays eager even when its total rows equal an admitted `M`.

-A different packed multi-audio partition does not qualify merely because its total post-CNN rows equal an admitted `M`.
-If `feature_lens`, `aftercnn_lens`, raw chunking, pack offsets, or `cu_seqlens` differ, the exact guard rejects the graph replay and retains eager correctness.
+The suffix sees only the boundary tensor and attention metadata.
+It may qualify if those values exactly equal `[M,1024]` plus canonical `(0,104,208,312,M)`, but equal total rows with a different partition remain a miss.
+In either case, a miss retains eager correctness.

 ## Small calculator